tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 resulting in no net change.”
 Thinking of *equilibrium* as being a *balance* of "competing influences" is a good start, but it implies the opposing influences are static, and that even mere symmetry could suffice to balance them.

-It’s much easier to explain Mondrian’s sense of equilibrium in terms of what it is *not.*
+So what is “*equilibrium?*” It’s actually a bit easier to explain Mondrian’s sense of the word in terms of what it is *not*.

 #### Equilibrium It's Not Symmetry nor Harmony